klavinslab/elma/README.md

 Elma
 ===

-Elma is an exce[tionally nice event loop and process manager for embedded and reactive systems.
+Elma is an event loop and process manager for embedded and reactive systems.
 Elma is structured as a C++ library of classes on top of which you build your own C++ project.
 It keeps track of processes, finite state machines, events, and communication channels, executing them at specified frequencies.
 Elma was developed as part of the University of Washington's [ECE P 520 course](https://github.com/klavins/ECEP520) on advanced embedded systems programming.
 More information on how Elma was designed can be found in the links below:
 - [Event loop management](https://github.com/klavins/ECEP520/tree/master/week_6)
 - [Events and finite state machines](https://github.com/klavins/ECEP520/tree/master/week_7)
 - [HTTP in event loops](https://github.com/klavins/ECEP520/blob/master/week_8)